Kataria86/GrpcBasedExchange/README.md

 Publish/Subscribe Model: Allow message producers to publish messages, which can be consumed by multiple consumers (subscribers).

-Routing Support: Ability to route messages to different consumers based on topic/queue configurations.

 High Performance: Optimized for low-latency, high-throughput message exchange.

 Easy to Extend: Easily extensible for custom message filtering, transformations, or advanced features like dead-letter queues.